How to meal prep for the week- tons of tips to get started, strategies to find a system that works for you, and lots of

 - Have fun and reward yourself- I like to crank up the music and have fun when I'm prepping.
 And it doesn't hurt to bribe yourself with a coffee or a bit of chocolate, right?

-- Snapware 2 cup glass storage containers (middle; blue lid) are durable, freezer, microwave and dishwasher friendly, and are great for pre-cooked meals
+- Snapware 2 cup glass storage containers- durable, freezer, microwave and dishwasher friendly, and are great for pre-cooked meals

-- pint size jars from Ball (great for storing veggies, overnight oats, parfaits etc)
+- pint size mason jars- great for storing veggies, overnight oats, parfaits etc

-- 6 cup glass storage containers from Snapware (not pictured; great for meal prep snacks or chopped veggies)
+- 6 cup glass storage containers – great for meal prep snacks or chopped veggies

-- gallon size freezer bags from Ziploc (great for freezer meals)
+- gallon size freezer bags -great for freezer meals

 STEP ONE: Make a meal plan

 Even if you don’t prep your meals ahead, having a plan is an easy way to save time and reduce stress.

 - I start by writing out our dinners, since we eat something different each night.

 - Next, I add in breakfast and lunches.
 We often eat the same thing 3-4 days in a row for breakfast and lunch, so they are easier to fill in.